 What are employees’ rights with regard to privacy and monitoring?

-Among the most important restrictions are the limitations on the use of certain background information.
-Employers should also be aware that California law restricts the unauthorized recording of conversations without the consent of all parties (which has led to a host of class action lawsuits) (California Penal Code, §632).
+Among the most important restrictions are the limitations on the use of certain background information, as discussed above.
+Employer should also be aware that California law restricts the unauthorized recording of conversations without the consent of all parties (which has led to a host of class-action lawsuits) (Cal.
+Penal Code § 632).

-California law also restricts taking adverse action against an employee based on lawful off-duty conduct (California Labor Code, §96(k)).
+California law also restricts taking adverse action against an employee based on lawful off-duty conduct (Cal.
+Labor Code § 96(k)).

 Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?

 Yes.
-California employers are prohibited from requesting the disclosure of a social media username or password, or requiring an applicant or employee to access social media or to divulge any personal social media (subject to a limited exception for investigations of employee misconduct or violations of the law) (California Labor Code, §980.
-In addition, information learned over social media (even if shared publicly) may give rise to issues concerning discrimination, harassment, retaliation and/or protected concerted activity under the National Labor Relations Act.
+California employers are prohibited from requesting the disclosure of a social media username or password, requiring an applicant or employee to access social media, or to divulge any personal social media (subject to a limited exception for investigations of employee misconduct or violations of the law) (Cal.
+Labor Code § 980).
+In addition, information learned over social media (even if shared publicly) may give rise to issues concerning discrimination, harassment, retaliation, or protected concerted activity under the National Labor Relations Act.

 Bring your own device

 What is the latest position in relation to bring your own device?